Suri312006/undergradthesis/3-cap.typ

 == Signature
 The signature is what determines the validity of the capability.
 The only possible signer of some capability is who ever has permissions to read the signing key object, or the kernel itself.
-The signature is built up of a array with a maximum length and a enum representing what type of cryptographic scheme was used to create it; quite similar to the keys mentioned previously.
+The signature is built up of an array with a maximum length and an enum representing what type of cryptographic scheme was used to create it; quite similar to the keys mentioned in section 2.
 The fields of the capability are serialized and hashed to form the message that gets signed, and then stored in the signature field.
 Currently we support Blake3 and Sha256 as hashing algorithms.